cisagov/manage.get.gov/docs/architecture/decisions/0015-use-django-fsm.md

-# 15. Use Django-FSM library for domain application state
+# 15. Use Django-FSM library for domain request state

 Date: 2022-11-03